 A BAA is a written contract between a covered entity and a business associate that covers each party’s responsibilities for safeguarding PHI.

-- The business associate’s reason for holding PHI data
+- The business associate’s reason for holding Protected Health Information (PHI) data

 - How the business associate is permitted to use, process and store PHI data